-Though Heaney’s prosody usually featured rhymes, rhythms and line lengths that emulated human speech fitted to traditional poetic forms, it was still insistently contemporary in attitude.
+Though Heaney’s prosody usually featured rhymes, rhythms and line lengths that emulated human speech fitted to traditional poetic forms, a trait he learned from Robert Frost, it was still insistently contemporary in attitude.
 Like a true original he uniquely transformed the fourteen-line sonnet, originally identified with courtly love, to speak of family in a way that enabled him to control his emotional timbre, avoid noxious sentimentality and give the reader a place in the poem.
 In particular, the wonderful eight sonnet sequence, “Clearances,” written in memory of his mother, appears to fit the occasion now, as it did then, of coming to grips with the passing of one who meant so much, even as it difficult to explain to someone outside poetry how this intimate relationship could be so ‘personal’ given the distances between each of us.

 As we learn in “Clearances” Heaney’s relationship with his mother, like so many other mother-son bonds, was complicated.
 He clearly loved his mother and cherished the time he spent with her.
 But his inner life was ill-suited to hers, for she patently lacked the education and cultivation to share the material aspects of Heaney’s professional calling or grasp the matters he wrestled with in his adult life.
 She could not be there for him in this most important area of his life.
 In “Clearances” he tries to make sense of this conflict; to understand the yearning for the poignant silences that became his most enduring memory of being in her presence and to find peace in that longing for the spiritual and psychological space that became necessary for him to gain.